Knowledge Editing for Large Language Models: A Survey: Methodologies

 In the following subsections, we first introduce the concept of \textbf{knowledge neuron} in LLMs, which are specific neurons that store factual knowledge and can be activated to generate the desirable answer based on a certain query $x$.
-Then we discuss two local modification strategies for KME: (1) the gradient-based strategies, which identify and edit knowledge neurons based on the model outputs; (2) the prompt-based strategies, which locate knowledge neurons based on the input prompts.
+Then we discuss two local modification strategies for KME: (1) {the groundtruth-based strategies, which identify and edit knowledge neurons based on the supervision signal provided by the groundtruth}; (2) the prompt-based strategies, which locate knowledge neurons based on the input prompts.

-\textsf{\textbf{Knowledge Neurons.}} LLMs pre-trained on large corpora can be viewed as databases that store factual and common-sense knowledge in the pre-trained model weights \cite{gupta2023editing}.
+\textsf{\textbf{Knowledge Neurons.}} LLMs pre-trained on large corpora can be viewed as databases that store factual and common-sense knowledge in the pre-trained model weights~\cite{gupta2023editing}.
 To update such knowledge by locally modifying the weights in the pre-trained LLMs, it is imperative to identify which weights store such information, i.e., locating the {knowledge neurons}.
 This can be challenging due to the complex transformer architecture of LLMs~\cite{bakker2022fine}.

 As described in Section~\ref{sec:transformer}, the transformer structure of LLMs consists of two primary types of layers, i.e., (1) the self-attention layer and (2) the point-wise feed-forward (FFN) layer, which is implemented as a two-layer multi-layer perceptron (MLP).
 Particularly, given a prompt $x$, the self-attention layers of the LLMs use the query vector of the last token and the key vectors of the previous tokens to calculate a weighted sum of their value vectors.
 Therefore, given the input $x$, these layers provide information about which previous tokens we should consider when generating the answer.
 Here we provide a simplified example for illustration.
 To answer the question \textit{``Who is the current president of the USA?''}, the self-attention layer indicates that the model should attend to words \textit{``president''} and \textit{``USA''}, i.e., $\textbf{v}_{president}$, $\textbf{v}_{USA}$, to determine the answer.
 This provides us with a start-up embedding $\textbf{h}^{start}$ to generate the answer token, which is the weighted sum of the values of the two attended words, i.e., $w_{1}\textbf{v}_{president} + w_{2}\textbf{v}_{USA}$.
 However, the information regarding the current president of the USA is not provided.
 In contrast, recent works~\cite{geva2021transformer,geva2022transformer,meng2022locating,meng2023mass} claim that the residual added to $\textbf{h}^{start}$ by the outputs of FNN layers, i.e., $\textbf{h}^{next} = \textbf{h}^{start} + \operatorname{FFN}(\textbf{h}^{start})$, injects the information \textit{``Biden''} to $\textbf{h}^{start}$ and leads to the generation of correct answers.
 Therefore, neurons in the FFN can be viewed as the \textbf{knowledge neurons} that store the factual knowledge.
 The role of FFN in storing knowledge can be theoretically analyzed by revisiting their formulation in Eq. (\ref{eq:transformer}), which we rewrite as follows: